Setting up a trading subsidiary for academy trusts

-We’ve asked Law firm Browne Jacobson, and Audit & Risk specialists Crowe UK, to explain some key considerations when academy trusts are looking to set up a trading subsidiary.
+Law firm Browne Jacobson LLP, and Audit & Risk specialists Crowe UK, highlight and explain some key considerations for academy trusts who might be looking to set up and establish a trading subsidiary.

 What is a trading subsidiary?